MainActivityKt/Last-Pencil-Java/README.md

 # Last Pencil

-A simple but engaging game in Java.
+A simple but engaging pencil game in Java.

 ## Stage 1/5:Empty the pencil case
 In this stage, the program prints two lines: one line with several vertical bar symbols representing pencils